ory/keto/proto/buf.md

 ### RelationQuery

-The query for listing relation tuples.
-Clients can specify any optional field to partially filter for specific relation tuples.
+The query for listing relationships.
+Clients can specify any optional field to partially filter for specific relationships.

 Example use cases (namespace is always required):